-I. Capital
+I. Capital Planning

-1. The Executive Director will develop a Five-Year Capital Plan to be approved by the Board of Trustees annually after consultation with the Local Advisory Council where they approve and recommended adoption by the Board of Trustees.
+The Executive Director will develop a 5-Year Capital Plan to be approved by the Board of Trustees annually after consultation with the Local Advisory Council.
 The plan will be updated every year for inclusion in the annual budget process discussions and approvals.
-The Five-Year Capital Plan will be fiscally constrained and will maintain all assets at a state of good repair to protect the Authority's capital investment and minimize future maintenance and replacement costs.
+The 5-Year Capital Plan will be fiscally constrained and will maintain all assets at a state of good repair to protect the Authority's capital investment and minimize future maintenance and replacement costs.